refinedev/refine/documentation/docs/core/providers/auth-provider.md

 **refine** expects this method to return a resolved Promise if the register is successful, and a rejected Promise if it is not.

--   If the register is successfull new user is created.
+-   If the register is successful new user is created.

 -   If the register fails, **refine** displays an error notification to the user.